trgr-boi/trgr-blog/content/index.md

 ---
-title: Welcome to TRGR-notes2
+title: Welcome to TRGR-notes
 ---

 # Welcome

 Dumb welcome message.
-Most of my topic processing is in dutch since my primary language is dutch.
+Most of my topic processing is in dutch since it is my primary language.
 Just translate it with a build-in browser translater and hope that it works well.

 # Table of Contents